Here are the partners that make Writing the Community happen!

 Mentor Teachers

-Saraiya Kanning is a creative writer and visual artist with an interest in wildlife and ecology.
+Saraiya Kanning is a creative writer and visual artist with a special interest in wildlife and ecology.
 As an educator, she seeks to inspire students with joy and curiosity for art making.
-She often highlights the intersection of art and science in her workshops and enjoys facilitating writing exercises that celebrate Sonoran Desert ecology.
+Through her teaching, she highlights the intersection of art and science and explores how one's identity connects to the places and communities in which we live.
 Kanning holds an MFA in fiction writing from the University of Arizona.
-She teaches drawing and painting through various venues around Tucson and in her home studio.
-You can view her visual art at raebirdcreations.com
+She teaches drawing and painting online and through various venues in Colorado Springs, Colorado.
+You can view her visual art at raebirdcreations.com or on Instagram @raebirdcreationsart.

 Charlie Buck has published in The New Yorker and Story magazines, among others, and has work forthcoming in Alaska Quarterly Review.
 She's received fellowships from the National Endowment for the Arts, Yaddo, and MacDowell colonies.
 Charlie loves the lively exchange of words and feelings that happens in a classroom full of young writers.